DashBarkHuss/currency_localization_react_express/README.md

 - shows how to detect and set the locale in the cookie.
 - Can (insecurely) login/logout aka create a user on the session.
 - Browse different users shops.
+- Guess the currency based on `accept-language` header or ask the user their preference if not clear from `accept-language`.
 - More to come...

 <img src = "imgs/current.png" width = "250"/>